rendertom/Openini/README.md

 Right-click in the editor or project window and select **Openini**:

-- **Open File in VSCode** to open the selected file or folder inside the VSCode application.
+- **Open File in VSCode** to open the selected files or folders inside the VSCode application. _(NOTE: name changes based on selection)_
-- **Open Project in VSCode** to open the project associated with the selected file or folder inside the VSCode application.
+- **Open Project in VSCode** to open the project associated with the selected files or folders inside the VSCode application.

 ## Prerequisites